 Remember to cite LawCareers.Net on your application form if you apply to Dechert LLP.

 We recruit all of our future trainees from our vacation schemes.
 The first step is to submit an online application.
-Successful applicants are invited to complete a video interview.
-If successful at this stage, they will be invited to the London office for a half day assessment centre, comprising two interviews, one with a partner and senior associate and one with a senior associate and a member of the graduate recruitment team along with a written exercise and an office tour with trainees.
+Successful applicants are invited to complete a written exercise and video interview.
+If successful at this stage, they will be invited to a virtual assessment day which comprises of an interview with a partner and senior associate and a meeting with one of our current trainees.

 We are looking for candidates who have a genuine interest in business and our clients, are ambitious and who have a keen sense of building community, both within the workplace and with our clients.

 How to applywww.dechert.com